nomad0ranges/nomad0ranges.github.io/_posts/2025-10-20-first-post.md

 layout: post
 title: My First Post
 date: 2025-10-20 10:00:00 -0400
+author: nomad
-categories: [test]
+categories: [posts]
+permalink: /:categories/:title
 ---

-# Welcome Reader
+Welcome Reader!
 This is my first post on my blog.
 You may be wondering why I am making this blog?
 What will I post about?
 How often?

 Those are all great questions reader!